top of page

 EMPLOY ONE OF THE FOLLOWING TECHNIQUES FOR SUCCESSFUL GERMINATION

 Fill a labeled transparent glass with clean water that is between 67-78 degrees F .
 Drop hemp seeds into the water.
 The seeds should be left to soak in a dark warm place (65 - 80 degrees F).
 A kitchen cupboard is usually suitable.
 Check the seeds about every 12 hours.
 Tap down the seeds that are floating with your fingertips, don't worry if they continue to float.

 Usually within 48 hours the seeds swell and split their outer seed casings.
 DO NOT continue soaking after the white, initial roots are visible at the crack in the seed casings.
 The seeds are now ready to plant at this point.
 Soaking the seeds until the roots are exposed can result in stressful, early root damage.
 Do not let your seeds soak for more than 72 hours- this restricts the vital air exchange needed for maximum germination results.
 After 72 hours, transfer your seeds to wet paper towels (SEE GERMINATING IN PAPER TOWELS).

 GERMINATING IN PAPER TOWELS

-Dampen two layers of paper towels with distilled water that is between 67-78 degrees F. Place the cannabis seeds between the two layers and check every 12 hours to maintain proper dampness.
+Dampen two layers of paper towels with distilled water that is between 67-78 degrees F. Place the hemp seeds between the two layers and check every 12 hours to maintain proper dampness.
 The paper towels should be wet but without visible standing water.
 In approximately 24-78 hours the seeds will probably have begun to germinate.
 Once tails are ¼ inch or longer, seeds are ready to plant.
 Be sure to maintain proper ambient temperatures for warmth.

 DIRECT SOIL GERMINATION